 You sure can!
-Measure out about a cup to replace the canned variety and stir it right into the skillet – no need to thaw it first.
+Measure out about a cup to replace the canned variety and stir it right into the one pot Mexican rice casserole – no need to thaw it first.

 Unlike traditional chili seasoning, this spice is made entirely from ground chiles.
 It has an earthy, sweet flavor and subtle, spicy heat.

 I actually make this quite often for easy lunches.

 Once the one pot Mexican rice casserole has cooled, scoop portions onto a parchment-lined baking sheet (or use a silpat mat) and flash freeze for at least 4 hours.